metoppv/improver/doc/source/metadata/Introduction.rst

 a further dimensional coordinate variable is required to allow the data to be fully interpreted.
-This holds the set of thresholds for the probabilities, which in this case are a set of 1-hour precipition accumulation values.
+This holds the set of thresholds for the probabilities, which in this case are a set of 12-hour maxiumum temperature values.
 Both, these are shown in the code snippets below

 .. literalinclude:: temp12max_prob_ncdump.txt
     :tab-width: 4
-    :lines: 24-27, 80-90
+    :lines: 24-27, 73-83

 The variable attributes are: